School Counseling/CWA Program Funding

-The Golden State Teacher Grant now includes pupil personnel services, which allows school counselors, those seeking the Child Welfare and Attendance (CWA) PPS Authorization, and school psychologists to participate in this one-time grant fund opportunity.
+The Golden State Teacher Grant now includes pupil personnel services (PPS), which allows school counselors, those seeking the Child Welfare and Attendance (CWA) PPS Authorization, and school psychologists to participate in this one-time grant fund opportunity.

 Who Qualifies for the Golden State Teacher Grant?

-Students participating in a professional preparation program leading to a California pupil personnel services credential, or the CWA pupil personnel services add-on credential authorization, can apply to the Golden State Teacher Grant Program if they are pursuing their degree at a CCTC-approved institution such as LMU’s School of Education.
-Eligible applicants can receive a one-time grant of up to $20,000.
+Students participating in a professional preparation program leading to a California pupil personnel services (PPS) credential, or the CWA pupil personnel services add-on credential authorization, can apply to the Golden State Teacher Grant Program if they are pursuing their degree at a CTC-approved institution such as LMU School of Education.
+Eligible applicants can receive a one-time grant of up to $10,000.
 Students must plan to work in a California public school designated as a “priority school” (see below) for four years after graduation.

-• Enrollment timeline: Students who have applied for enrollment to the designated School of Education programs, on or after January 1, 2020 are eligible to participate in the grant.
+• Enrollment timeline: Students who have applied for enrollment on or after January 1, 2020 are eligible to participate in the grant.

-• Incoming students: CASC is currently working to develop a process by which students that express interest to enroll in a preliminary teaching credential or pupil personnel services credential may submit a request for a pre-enrollment conditional award notice.
+• Incoming students: CASC is currently working to develop a process by which students that express interest to enroll in a preliminary teaching credential or PPS credential may submit a request for a pre-enrollment conditional award notice.
 This will allow students to plan ahead so that they can earmark grant funds towards their tuition.

 What Are the Grant Requirements?

-Before accepting the Golden State Teacher Grant, all pupil personnel/CWA applicants must agree to the terms and conditions of the agreement.
-In addition to completing the program requirements, the agreement requires recipients to fulfill several conditions:
+Before accepting the Golden State Teacher Grant, all PPS/CWA applicants must agree to the terms and conditions of the grant agreement.
+In addition to completing program requirements, the agreement requires recipients to fulfill several conditions:

 • Work at a priority school.
-The grant requires students to work in California at a priority school for at least four years within the eight years following the date the student completes the professional preparation program.
-A current list of priority schools is available on the CSAC website
+The grant requires students to work in California at a priority school for at least two years within the four years following the date the student completes the professional preparation program.

 • Maintain good academic standing.
-Grant recipients must maintain good academic standing while they are enrolled in their CTC-approved preparation program.
+Grant recipients must maintain good academic standing while they are enrolled with us.
 Students must complete their program and earn a preliminary credential within three years after the first distribution of grant funds.

-As with most grant agreements, if Golden State Teacher Grant recipients do not fulfill each of these obligations within the allotted time frame, they must repay the grant reward in part or in full.
+As with most grant agreements, if recipients of Golden State Teacher Grants do not fulfill each of these obligations within the allotted time frame, they must repay the grant reward in part or in full.
 See the GSTG website for more details

 What Are the Steps to Apply?